GLOBAL MARKETS-Investors seek safety on threat of wider U.S.-China spat

 The yen and franc gained against the dollar and U.S. Treasury prices rose, but declines in U.S. and European equity markets were relatively subdued after recent sell-offs.

 "The market is still expecting a resolution or at least a modification of some of the worrying aspects out there about the trade relationship," said John Vail, chief global strategist at Nikko Asset Management in New York.

 "Clearly the situation is more fraught than it has been in the past," Vail said.
 "But for the time being we're still positive on equity markets globally."

-U.S. stocks pared modest losses after the release of minutes from the Federal Reserve's last meeting showed their patient approach to monetary policy could remain in place "for some time," a further sign policymakers see little need to change rates.
+The release of minutes from the Federal Reserve's last policy meeting showed no surprises amid concerns the U.S. central bank might take action against potentially slowing global growth due to the increase in trade tensions.
+Fed officials agreed their patient approach to monetary policy could remain in place "for some time," a further sign policymakers see little need to change rates.

 The FTSEurofirst 300 index .FTEU3 of leading European shares closed down a scant 0.07% while Germany's trade-sensitive DAX .GDAXI closed 0.21% higher.